Heavy Metal (Takin' a Ride)

 "Heavy Metal (Takin' a Ride)" is a song by Eagles guitarist Don Felder with lead vocals sung by Felder and backing vocals sung by Timothy B. Schmit and Don Henley.
-It’s the theme song of the animated film Heavy Metal, not to be confused with the song of the same title by Sammy Hagar, also included on the same movie soundtrack.
+It is the theme song of the animated film Heavy Metal, not to be confused with the song of the same title by Sammy Hagar, also included on the same movie soundtrack.
 The B-side, "All of You", is also a track on the film's soundtrack album.

 "Heavy Metal" was Felder's only solo hit.
 The song charted in the United States, reaching No. 43 on the Billboard Hot 100 and number 42 on Cash Box.
 It spent four months on the pop charts.
 On the Mainstream Rock chart, "Heavy Metal (Takin' a Ride)" peaked at number five.